 Mark-up Assumptions

 Contingency factors have been applied to the opinions of probable construction cost.
-They represent a combination of factors allowing for additional costs associated with unknown site conditions, extra quantities of materials, etc. Ancillary project costs are:
+They represent a combination of factors allowing for additional costs associated with unknown site conditions, extra quantities of materials, etc. Ancillary project costs including: Design engineering including surveying, geotechnical and other specialties, Plan check, Construction management, surveying, and inspectionhave also been estimated and are set in correlation with the anticipated level of complexity of the different types of projects.

-Design engineering 10%

-Construction management, surveying, and inspection 7%

-Plan check 2%

 Design services would typically include preliminary studies; plans, specifications, and estimates; and construction consultation.
 Based on industry accepted standards of practice and cost estimating guides, these percentages are reasonable for the type and magnitude of projects in the PFIP and are consistent with engineering practice.